There are many different types of foster placements and care homes in Kirklees, as well as support and help for both you and your carer.

 - A residential school is both a school and a home for some children and young people.

 - It is very much like being looked after in a children's home.

 Missing from care

-Going missing from care without your carers knowledge can happen for lots of different reasons and we want to be able to support you to return home safely and work with you to sort out any problems you may have that cause you to go missing.
+Going missing from care without your carers' knowledge can happen for lots of different reasons and we want to be able to support you to return home safely and work with you to sort out any problems you may have that caused you to go missing.

 If you are currently missing from care and would like to speak to someone contact:

 - Your social worker or personal advisor: 01484221000 - ask for them by name.